A topic from the subject of Biochemistry in Chemistry.

 • Enzymes lower the activation energy of reactions, making them proceed faster.

-• They achieve this through specific interactions with the substrate, such as electrostatic attraction or hydrogen bonding.
+• They achieve this through specific interactions with the substrate, such as electrostatic attraction, hydrogen bonding, or hydrophobic interactions.

 • The active site is a specific region on the enzyme where the substrate binds.